Avvy Go

-Life and education
+Early life and education

 Go was born in 1963 in Hong Kong and emigrated to Canada with her parents in 1982.

-She received her B.A. from the University of Waterloo in 1986, her L.L.B. from the University of Toronto Faculty of Law in 1989, and her L.L.M. from Osgoode Hall Law School in 1999.
-She was called to the Bar in Ontario in 1991.
+Go completed her undergraduate studies in economics at the University of Waterloo in 1986, and obtained her law degree from the University of Toronto Faculty of Law in 1989.
+She completed her articles with Toronto-based law firm WeirFoulds, and was called to the Bar in Ontario in 1991.
+She further obtained her master of laws degree from Osgoode Hall Law School in 1999.